SAP/spartacus-docs/_pages/dev/authentication.md

 When enabled, the `cdsLoginEventsToken` feature toggle allows the `LOGIN_EVENTS` token to inject an observable that, on subscription, replays any login events recorded during application startup.
 Login action events are now emitted during app initialization.
 This logic preserves the login event from application bootstrapping so that late consumers that are created after application bootstrapping are able to respond to the login event.
 The prior behavior relied on login happening after application bootstrapping, so there was no need to replay the event for consumers.

 It is recommended that you replace the `ActionsSubject` token with the `LOGIN_EVENTS` token in the application for detecting login events.

+### asyncAuthConfigInitializer

+This feature toggle is introduced in Spartacus version 221121.15.

+When enabled, the `asyncAuthConfigInitializer` feature toggle introduces a `ConfigInitializer` for the `AuthConfig`, and makes the configuration of the OAuth library asynchronous.
+This means Spartacus waits for configuration to complete before proceeding with any OAuth library operations, such as login, logout, and token refresh.

+The newly added `AuthConfigInitializer` implementation introduces the following new behaviors:

+- Changes the default redirect URL to include the base site URL context parameter
+- Adds the base site as a suffix to the configured client ID.

+These behaviors are set to auto-activate by default, but may require additional configuration in SAP Commerce Cloud.
+For more information, see [Auth Config Initializer](features/auth-config-initializer.md).
+If you are working with a Spartacus app that has been upgraded to version 221121.15, see also [Activating Async Auth Config Initializer](link-to-doc-in-portal).

 ## Enabling a Custom Login Page in Spartacus